-Fifteen-year-old campers at Pine Island have the option of participating in our traditional camp program, which offers rigorous senior camping trips and the oppportunity to achieve the highest level of skill development in the camp activities that interest them.
-For fifteen- and sixteen-year-olds who are looking for a new opportunity and leadership training, we offer Expedition Camp, an intensive program that teaches boys trip planning and takes them on extended canoe and hiking trips.
+Fifteen-year-old campers at Pine Island have the option of participating in our traditional camp program, which offers rigorous senior camping trips and the opportunity to achieve the highest level of skill development in the camp activities that interest them.
+For fifteen- and sixteen-year-olds who are looking for a new opportunity and leadership training, we offer Expedition Camp, an intensive program that teaches boys trip planning and takes them on extended camping trips.
 Boys need not have attended Pine Island previously to enjoy Expedition Camp.

 A key component of the Expedition Camp program is leadership training.
-Boys are given the opportunity to lead the group several times on both the canoe trip and the hiking trip.
+Boys are given the opportunity to lead the group several times on their trips.
 Their leadership skills are critiqued during the trip by the trip leaders.
 It is the first step many boys take toward eventually becoming effective counselors at Pine Island.